Samh312/Sam-Holmes53/README.md

 - 🌱 I’m currently learning: C & Html
 - 🤔 I’m looking for help with: C
 - 💬 Ask me about: Any web developemnt questions
-- 📫 How to reach me: On Discord @ GAMINGHOLMES#0094 Or on Twitter @ _sam_holmes
+- 📫 How to reach me: On Discord @ GAMINGHOLMES#0007 Or on Twitter @ _sam_holmes
-- ⚡ Fun fact: I like to game and I do coding for fun but mainly fail!
+- ⚡ Fun fact: Javascript was created in 1995